dariopi/synthetic_data_generation/README.md

 While all the scripts can run on CPU, execution may be slow.
 For faster training, a GPU is highly recommended.
 To run the paper's examples, we used a server equipped with an nVidia RTX 3090 GPU.

+# Disclaimer

+This code is released as-is, without any guarantees.
+It is primarily intended to replicate the results reported in our paper.
+Users are welcome to use and modify the code, but please note that it may not follow the best practices for optimizing algorithm execution.
+Furthermore, the code might not adhere to the best programming practices in Python, as our main goal was to illustrate the concepts and methodologies described in the paper.
+Use this code at your own risk.

 # License